Azhovan/chat/ReadMe.md

 #### extra endpoints

-3.1  Get all conversations for a user
+### 3.1  Get all conversations for a specific user
-- this api returns collection of all conversation which user has grouped by conversation
+- This api returns a collection of conversations which user has had.
 - Please note that `Authorization` is user id or user uuid, which **MUST** be sent in header